X12 835 Remittance Structure Breakdown

 ISA / IEA |

-Interchange envelope | Validate sender/receiver IDs, control numbers, and version indicators (005010X221A1).
+Interchange envelope | Validate sender/receiver IDs, control numbers, and version indicator (005010X221A1).
 Reject malformed envelopes before ST parsing. |

 GS / GE |